How-to's and tips for your home and garden free.

 Fax: 403-912-0543

 The memory of someone telling us "a how to" can be a lifesaver.
 Over the years, these tried and true helpful hints have earned a special place in our lives.
-In the garden, in the kitchen, while out camping and even doing crafts we rely on others experiences to make even the smallest task that much easier.
+In the garden, in the kitchen, while out camping and even doing crafts, we rely on other peoples’ experiences to make even the smallest task that much easier.
 We hope the hints and tips that we pass along to you are some you may have forgotten about.
 Perhaps there will be new ones to be kept in the memory bank for later use and to be shared with family and friends.

 Past Versus Present Day Cleaning